core-wg/comi/draft-ietf-core-comi.md

   identity data-not-unique {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'unique' constraint of a list or leaf-list fails.";
+      "Returned by the CORECONF server when the validation of the 'unique' constraint of a list or leaf-list fails.";
   }

   identity too-many-elements {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'max-elements' constraint of a list or leaf-list fails.";
+      "Returned by the CORECONF server when the validation of the 'max-elements' constraint of a list or leaf-list fails.";
   }

   identity too-few-elements {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the validation of the 'min-elements' constraint of a list or leaf-list fails.";
+      "Returned by the CORECONF server when the validation of the 'min-elements' constraint of a list or leaf-list fails.";
   }

   identity must-violation {
     base error-app-tag;
     description
-      "Returned by the CoMI server when the restrictions imposed by a 'must' statement are violated.";
+      "Returned by the CORECONF server when the restrictions imposed by a 'must' statement are violated.";
   }

   identity duplicate {
     base error-app-tag;
     description
-      "Returned by the CoMI server when a client tries to create a duplicate list or leaf-list entry.";
+      "Returned by the CORECONF server when a client tries to create a duplicate list or leaf-list entry.";
   }

   identity invalid-datatype {
     base error-app-tag;
     description
-      "Returned by the CoMI server when CBOR encoding is incorect or when the value encoded is incompatible with the YANG Built-In type. (e.g. value greater than 127 for an int8, undefined enumeration).";
+      "Returned by the CORECONF server when CBOR encoding is incorect or when the value encoded is incompatible with the YANG Built-In type. (e.g. value greater than 127 for an int8, undefined enumeration).";